Recognizing topological polynomials by lifting trees: The complex of trees and the lifting map

-\p{A comparison with Thurston's pullback map} Through the identification of $\Y_n$ with $\Teich_{0,n+1}$ there is a strong analogy between our lifting map $\lambda_f : \Y_n \to \Y_n$ and Thurston's pullback map $\sigma_f : \Teich_{0,n+1} \to \Teich_{0,n+1}$.
-These maps are not equal to each other.
+However, the maps $\sigma_f$ and $\lambda_f$ are in general not equal to each other, or even conjugate to each other.
 For instance, when $f$ is an unobstructed topological polynomial, $\sigma_f$ has a unique fixed point in $\Teich_{0,n+1}$ and this fixed point is attracting under iteration of $\sigma_f$.
-On the other hand, there are examples (such as the third iterate of the rabbit polynomial $R$) where $\lambda_f$ has a positive-dimensional simplex where each point is fixed.
+But there are examples of polynomials (such as the third iterate of the rabbit polynomial $R$) where $\lambda_f$ has a positive-dimensional simplex where each point is fixed.
+On the other hand, there exist examples where $\sigma_f$ and $\lambda_f$ are equal, for instance when they are both the constant map.